jasongitmail/super-sitemap/README.md

 ## Playwright Test

-It's recommended to have an e2e test, like Playwright, that calls your sitemap.
+It's recommended to set up an e2e test, like Playwright, that calls your sitemap route.

 Why?
-For pre-rendered sitemaps, you'll receive an error _at build time_ if your data param values are misconfigured.
-But for non-prerendered sitemaps, your data is loaded when the sitemap is loaded, and consequently a functional test is more important to confirm you have not misconfigured data for your param values.
+For _pre-rendered_ sitemaps, `paramValues` are loaded _at build time_, so misconfigurations fail during the build.
+But for _non-prerendered_ sitemaps, `paramValues` are loaded _at runtime_, so a functional test is necessary to catch configuration mistakes before deployment.

 <details>
   <summary>PlayWright example</summary>